Could I Get an Abortion Without Anyone Knowing?

 - Medical care is always confidential.
 Your doctor may not share your abortion information.

-- You could have an abortion without anyone knowing.
+- You could theoretically have an abortion without anyone in your circle knowing.

 Is It Possible to Have an Anonymous Abortion?